komalpatel300902/NucleusTeq-Training/README.md

 ## Introduction

-Hello everyone :smile: , this repository holds all my work which I did during the training session provided by NucleusTeq.
+Hello everyone :smile: , this repository holds all my work which I did during the training session provided by **NucleusTeq**.

 ## Index
 1. **[Introduction](#introduction)**